sushantkapare-dev/AWS_Devops_Zero_to_Hero/Terraform/Q set2.md

 ## I want nginx and my-sql install on server and how templete file help you to achive this

 ## Key feature of terraform
+resources to match that desired state.

+Key features and concepts of Terraform include:

+Declarative Configuration: You define your infrastructure's desired state in configuration files, specifying the resources you need and their properties.
+Terraform takes care of figuring out how to make the actual infrastructure match this desired state.

+Provider-Based: Terraform supports a wide range of cloud providers (e.g., AWS, Azure, Google Cloud), as well as various other infrastructure platforms (e.g., Docker, Kubernetes, on-premises servers).
+Each provider has its own set of resources and configurations that you can manage.

+Resource Management: Terraform allows you to create, update, and delete infrastructure resources such as virtual machines, networks, storage, databases, and more.
+Resources are defined in Terraform configuration files.

+Dependency Management: You can define dependencies between resources to ensure they are created or destroyed in the correct order.

+State Management: Terraform maintains a state file that keeps track of the current state of your infrastructure.
+This state file is used to plan and apply changes, and it helps Terraform understand what needs to be updated or recreated.

+Plan and Apply: Terraform follows a two-step process.
+First, you run terraform plan to preview the changes that will be applied to your infrastructure.
+Then, you execute terraform apply to make those changes.
+This ensures you can review and approve changes before they are applied.

+Modularity and Reusability: Terraform configurations can be organized into modules, allowing you to reuse and share infrastructure code.
+This promotes modularity and makes it easier to manage complex infrastructures.

+Version Control: Terraform configurations are typically stored in version control systems (e.g., Git) to track changes, collaborate with others, and maintain an audit trail.

 ## Define IAC